Herover/dk-maps/README.md

 The script will produce a GML file with all layers, and GeoJSON and SVG files for each layer.

-The scripts are specifically for DAGI ([https://dataforsyningen.dk/data/3559]( Danmark Administrative Geografiske Inddeling)) but it should be possible to adjust for other datasets.
+The scripts are specifically for DAGI ([Danmarks Administrative Geografiske Inddeling]( https://dataforsyningen.dk/data/3559)) but it should be possible to adjust for other datasets.

 # Use